Teaching - courses and workshops

 The SURE team are actively involved in teaching systematic review skills.
 Most are core skills for researchers and the team teaches a number of stand-alone workshops for Cardiff University and external organisations.

 Details are given below of the various courses and workshops SURE staff have been commissioned to teach recently or will be teaching in the next academic year.

 If you have specific skills development needs, please contact us.

-Conducting a systematic review: a practical guide – June 2014
+Conducting a systematic review: a practical guide – Date: TBC

 For further information: Conducting a Systematic Review: a practical guide.